gingerbeardman/Priiprocess/README.md

 # Priiprocess

-> This tool was created to help make it easier to create, edit and maintain software .ini files
+> This tool was created to help make it easier to create, edit and maintain .ini files for software that doesn't manage them itself

 The goals were:

-* Easier theme creation
-* Easier theme editing
-* Easier theme management
+* Easier theme creation/editing/management
-* Smaller themes
-* Modular themes
+* Smaller & Modular themes

 It does this by introducing:

-* variables
+* Variables
-* includes
+* Includes

 The result is kind of like a cross between INI and CSS.